 Now, what I will say on this particular point is hanging out with an opposite sex friend and no one else could get a little dicey simply because intimate time is well…intimate time.
 Yet even in this case, a good opposite sex friend is totally on the up and up and therefore, will have no problem spending time with you, even if it's at your house with your spouse present.
 Maybe it's to see a movie that your husband couldn't care less about or to have dinner with the both of you that features a dish that only they would appreciate.
 Bottom line, single friends can keep you from resenting your spouse if there are things that you like that they don't because you've got those friends to share those experiences with.
 It can actually take some pressure off of your hubby.
 That's always beneficial.

-Single Friends Can Be a Great Support System
+Single Friends Can Be a Great Support System to Married Couples

 I have close married male and female friends.
 Their spouse knows I exist and most of them even have my phone number (the ones who don't, don't want it).
 The reason why is because I get the "two are now one" (which is biblical, by the way—Genesis 2:24-25) concept.
 Besides, if I am a good friend to my folks, this means that I want all that personally affects them to thrive—their marriage included.
 And you know what?
 I can't think of one friend whose spouse has an issue with my being friends with their partner.
 Now, I will say that a big part of this is because the spouse has met me and even had a few conversations with me before.
 Also, when it comes to my male married friends, none of them are someone I've had any kind of romantic or sexual history with (that kind of dynamic is another article for another time).
 And perhaps being a marriage life coach helps.
 Yet you know what I believe the biggest part is?
 My married friends and their spouse know that I am a huge fan of marriage and I make it clear that being friends with married folks means that I am an advocate for their relationship.